Skip to main content

 • On uninstall or deprovisioning, your integration must automatically revoke tokens and discard local state.
 For distributed plugins, wire the same revoke-and-discard into the host’s uninstall hook.
 For hosted marketplace apps, use the platform’s deprovisioning webhook, such as Shopify’s app/uninstalled webhook.
 These hooks are best-effort; treat them as a hygiene layer on top of the explicit Disconnect action, not a replacement for it.

-Operators may also revoke the grant in Stora BackOffice.
+Operators may also terminate connections outside your integration.
 When your integration detects a refresh failure (a 400 or 401 from the token endpoint), surface a clear “reconnect” prompt to the operator.
 For plugin-distributed integrations, see Disconnecting and reconnecting in the broker guide for the broker-side responsibilities.

 External Events